Tobuss/Tobys-Powershell-Scripts/README.md

 just a bunch of powershell scripts ive created over the years.
 Mainly relating to AD automation.
+Feel free to use any of these, please read the comments on the scripts to update them to work for your environment.